NickTomlin/nicktomlin.github.io/_posts/2017-07-12-viml-functions.md

 This makes a _lot_ of sense!
 We've always been told that VimL doesn't make much sense; it feels good to prove people wrong doesn't it?

-But, let's say we want the side effects of calling _another_ function (which happens to mutate a variable or make some change to a buffer).
+But, let's say we just want the side effects of a function and do not want to deal with whatever it returns.
 It'd make sense to do the same thing but just not assign it right?

 ```viml
 MySideEffectFunc('some side effecty argument')
 E492: Not an editor command: MySideEffectFunc()
 ```

 Not so fast!
-VimL has other ideas; while certain built in commands (like `echo`) can be invoked normal "functions" cannot simply be called without passing or assigning their value.
+VimL has other ideas; while certain built in commands (like `echo`) can be invoked, functions cannot simply be called without passing or assigning their value.
 This is because things like `echo Foo()` and `let x = Foo()` implicitly evaluate or call any expression they are handed (in this case, the expression being invoking the function `Foo`).
 Since `Foo()` isn't good enough, we need a way to tell VimL to actually call the function.

-This is where our friend [`:call`](http://vimdoc.sourceforge.net/htmldoc/eval.html#:call). `:call` calls a function, with up to 20 arguments (whoooooo), and discards its return value.
+This is where [`:call`](http://vimdoc.sourceforge.net/htmldoc/eval.html#:call) steps in. `:call` calls a function, with up to 20 arguments (because 19 just wasn't enough), and discards its return value.

 ```viml
 :call MySideEffectFunc('this wooooorks')